certification-guides

 Security Program Management20%Governance, risk, compliance, data privacy

 Key takeaway: Security+ gives you the vocabulary and conceptual map of cybersecurity.
 It tells employers you're not starting from zero.
 It's the baseline that almost every security role lists as a requirement or preferred qualification.
+Start practicing now with our free SY0-701 practice exam — no account needed.

 What CySA+ Actually Tests